Gucci Mane: 2007–2010: Mixtapes, Back to the Trap House, The State vs. Radric Davis

 The official remix of "Freaky Gurl" featuring Ludacris and Lil' Kim was included on his 2007 commercial debut album, Back to the Trap House.
 Gucci Mane appeared on OJ da Juiceman's "Make Tha Trap Say Aye" and began working on various mixtapes.
-Following the success of his mixtapes Bird Money and Writing on the Wall, Gucci Mane signed to Warner Bros.
+Following the success of his mixtapes Bird Money and Writing on the Wall, Gucci Mane signed with Warner Bros.
 Records in May 2009.

 He appeared on remixes of the songs "Boom Boom Pow" by The Black Eyed Peas, "Obsessed" by Mariah Carey and "5 Star Chick" by Yo Gotti and made a guest appearance on Mario's "Break Up."
 He made a total of 17 guest appearances in 2009.
-Gucci Mane's second studio album, The State vs. Radric Davis, was released by Warner Bros.
+Gucci Mane's sixth studio album, The State vs. Radric Davis, was released by Warner Bros.
 Records on December 8, 2009.
-Its first single, "Wasted" featuring Plies, was originally from Gucci Mane's 2009 mixtape Guccimania.
+Its lead single, "Wasted" featuring Plies, was originally from Gucci Mane's 2009 mixtape Guccimania.
 It peaked at number 36 on the Hot 100, number 3 on the Hot R&B/Hip-Hop Songs, and number 3 on the Rap Songs, making it Gucci Mane's most successful single to date.
 The second single was "Spotlight" featuring Usher.
 The third single was "Lemonade."
 The fourth single was "Bingo", featuring Waka Flocka Flame and Soulja Boy.
 On October 2, 2009, Gucci Mane was listed at number 6 on MTV's annual Hottest MC in the Game list.